-However, having said all of that, if you planning on booking any Hyatt stays for the upcoming months this sale may help you save some money.
+However, having said all of that, if you’re thinking of booking any Hyatt stays for the upcoming months, this sale may help you save some money.

 The key to understanding where value is to be found is the current World of Hyatt award chart: